RogerQi/RM_CS/tutorials/ubuntu_18_04.md

 sudo apt-get install cuda
 ```

+It's recommended to verify that CUDA has been properly installed.
+You can find how to do this [here](https://xcat-docs.readthedocs.io/en/stable/advanced/gpu/nvidia/verify_cuda_install.html)
+.
+Note that in CUDA 10.0, the sample codes are located in /usr/local/cuda10.0/samples instead.

 You should be all set with CUDA.
 (In some occasion, it may give you a warning about CUDA not being able to disable the nouveau driver and therefore driver is not installed.
 See FAQ if you encounter this problem.

 **3. Install cuDNN**